xiuql/BDSIM4CEPC/manual/source/dev_parser.rst

 ******

 The main parser interface can be found in :code:`parser/parser.h`.
-The parser is currently a singelton (only one instance with global scope).
+The parser is currently a singleton (only one instance with global scope).

 Options
 =======

 All options for a BDSIM run are contained in an instance of :code:`parser/options.h:GMAD::Options` class.
-This is passed to BDSIM
+This is passed to BDSIM.